gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 - Source set declares a target language runtime, use this to decide which driver to use to link
 - Don't fail if g++ is not installed when it is not required
 - Support preprocessor macros for assembler
+- Understand build and release build types and drive the compiler and linker appropriately

 ## Structure

 - Some common plugin that determines which tool-chains to apply
 - Fix package hierarchy

+### Language plugins

+- Add a 'development' install task, which chooses a single variant for an executable to install
+- Need to make standard 'build', 'check' lifecycle tasks available too.
+The `assemble` task should build all buildable variants.
+- Come up with consistent naming scheme for language plugins: 'cpp', 'c', 'assembler', 'java-lang', 'scala-lang', etc

 ## Later